levkk/levthe.dev/content/posts/yet-another-language-tutorial/index.md

     pub fn parse(
         stream: &mut impl Iterator<Item = Token>
     ) -> Expression {
+        // Parse the left term.
         let left = Self::term(stream);

+        // Optionally, parse the operator.
         let operation = stream.next();

         match operation {
+            // An operator is present, this is a binary operation.
             Some(operation) => {
                 let op = match operation {
+                    // We only support addition.
+Throw a syntax error if
+                    // we see anything else.
                     Token::Plus => Operation::Addition,
                     _ => panic!(
                         "syntax error, expected operation, got: {:?}",